Powerlearnproject/se-day1-assignment-madlopatalent/README.md

 Mastering complexity -  simplifying and managing complex situations, projects, or systems.
 Mastering process - a technical and creative process that involves equalization, compression, and limiting.
-Mastering machine -gaining a deep understanding of the principles, algorithms, and techniques involved in developing and applying machine learning models
+Mastering machine -gaining a deep understanding of the principles, algorithms, and techniques involved in developing and applying machine learning models.

-Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.